Divergence of detachment forces in the finite Voronoi model

 \section{Abstract}

 Detachment and fracture are central to many tissue-level processes, but they are challenging to simulate with Voronoi-type models that typically assume a confluent tissue.
 Here we analyze the finite Voronoi model, a nonconfluent extension of conventional Voronoi models, in which cell boundaries are composed of straight Voronoi edges and circular arcs of fixed radius $\ell$.
 When the line tension on cell-medium interfaces exceeds the tension on cell-cell contacts, we find that the model exhibits a strong time-step dependence in the fracture timescale of initially intact active clusters: decreasing $\Delta t$ can unphysically suppress cluster rupture events.
-We trace this behavior to a divergence of detachment forces in the finite Voronoi model and introduce a simple regularization.
-Finally, we calibrate the near-detachment mechanics against a deformable polygon model and examine how key physical parameters control the tissue fracture timescale under two different calibration strategies.
-Our results show that, for studies focused on fracture or intercellular adhesion in nonconfluent monolayers, a physically motivated calibration of near-detachment mechanics in the finite Voronoi model is essential.
+We trace this behavior to a divergence of detachment forces in the finite Voronoi model and introduce a simple regularization. {We then compare the finite Voronoi model's near-detachment mechanics to a deformable polygon model and propose two potential calibration strategies.
+Finally, we examine the fracture--no-fracture transition in nonconfluent tissues and show that it is governed by detachment mechanics: the calibration can even determine the sign of the transition's dependence on cell shape.} Our results show that, for studies focused on fracture or intercellular adhesion in nonconfluent monolayers, a physically motivated calibration of near-detachment mechanics in the finite Voronoi model is essential.

 \end{CJK*}